yeongk/repo/readme.txt

 readme.txt

-please submit the following schedules in order with alias and release dependencies
+Please submit the following schedules in order with alias and release dependencies

 MAEPROD#BRSFWBONWSX